withmorten/rge_campaign/README.md

 # rge_campaign

 Small, relatively platform independent commandline tool to pack and unpack the genie engine's cpn/cpx Campaign files.
-Should be compatible with both aoe1 and aoe2, as the format is so simple that it didn't undergo any changes.
+Should be compatible with both Age of Empires I and II, as the format is so simple that it didn't undergo any changes.

 No external files or libraries beyond gcc via MINGW in MSYS2, or just a normal linux, are required to compile or run this tool.